 The kitchen is one of the areas in your home where foot traffic is high.
-Since it is regularly used may exhibit signs of wear and tear like flaking paint earlier than other rooms in the house.
+Since it is often used, it may exhibit signs of wear and tear like flaking paint earlier than other rooms in the house.
 It can also easily look dated and dull.
 This is why regularly giving your kitchen a makeover is highly recommended.
 You do not need to completely overhaul the entire room, though.
 Simply repainting your kitchen cabinets can do the trick.

 Cabinets are considered as focal pieces in the kitchen.
 They easily attract the attention of people.
 Hence, if you want to improve the appearance of your kitchen without breaking the bank, work on your cabinets.
 Applying a fresh coat of paint on them can make the room look new and fresh once again.